gratianlup/temp/docs/flame-graph-panel.md

 The flame graph displays nodes representing functions stacked top to bottom according to the call tree paths forming the stack traces.
 Each node is a unique instance of a function — a function having multiple instances means there are several paths in the call tree that call the function.

-Each node has the function name, optionally prepended with the module name, followed by the execution time percentage relative to the entire trace and the execution time.
+Each node has the demangled (undecorated) function name, optionally prepended with the module name, followed by the execution time percentage relative to the entire trace and the execution time.

 By default, the nodes are color-coded based on the module names to which the functions belong.
 Nodes for functions executing in the kernel/managed context are marked with a different text and border color (blue by default).
 The displayed text fields and colors can be customized in the Flame graph options.